-WWE Superstar To Debut At ‘Wrestlemania 33’
+WWE Superstar To Debut At ‘WrestleMania 33’

 While the night after Raw is a night full of surprises and debuts, one superstar will not have to wait until Monday.
-A fresh face was announced to be one of the 30 participants in the “Andre the Giant Memorial Battle Royal”.
+A fresh face was announced to be one of the 30 participants in the “Andre the Giant Memorial Battle Royal.”

-Chinese Superstar Tian Bing was announced by WWE as one of the contestants entering the “Andre the Giant Memorial Battle Royal”.
+Chinese Superstar Tian Bing was announced by WWE as one of the contestants entering the “Andre the Giant Memorial Battle Royal.”
 He is not the first name to be announced, as several other superstars have been announced for the match as well.
 Several high profile names like Dolph Ziggler, Sami Zayn, Big Show, and Braun Strowman will be in the match as well.
 Several other workers such as Jinder Mahal, Fandango, Curtis Axel, Apollo Crews, and Mojo Rawley will be in the match as well.

 WWE also revealed some more superstars who would be joining the fray.
 Former World Heavyweight Champion Mark Henry will be in the match, joining the likes of Jason Jordan and Chad Gable of American Alpha, Jimmy and Jey Uso, Heath Slater, and Rhyno in the fight.